Discover more about life in Russia with this handy guide on where to live in Moscow, St. Petersburg, and a selection of other Russian cities.

 St Petersburg is also a beautiful Russian city.
 It’s located on the Baltic Sea with Baroque-style architecture.
 The city has a reputation as one of Russia’s main cultural centres, with important art, ballet and theatre centres.

-Moscow has the largest expat community in Russia.
+Moscow has, by far, the largest expat community in Russia.
 Many foreigners work in numerous international companies in the Russian capital.
-Moscow’s most central and expat-friendly areas carry a high cost of living in comparison to many other places in Russia.
+However, Moscow’s most central and expat-friendly areas carry a high cost of living in comparison to many other places in Russia.

 - Boulevard Ring: Moscow’s most central area boasts the popular neighborhoods of Tverskaya.
 This is the perfect place for younger expats who want to be at the center of it all.
 There’s also Patriarshiye Prudy, which boasts a beautiful city park and has high property prices to match.

-- Pokrovsky Hills: A little farther out, the guarded community of Pokrovsky Hills is popular with expats.
-It’s home to the Anglo-American School of Moscow and a European Medical Center on-site.
+- Pokrovsky Hills: Although a little farther out, the guarded community of Pokrovsky Hills is popular with expats.
+It’s home to the Anglo-American School of Moscow with a European Medical Center on-site.

 - Roskina: While Roskina is outside of the city boundaries, it’s a great place for expats who work in the west of the city.
 It’s home to the British International School.